-While physically different, Base-T and SFP/+ are both parts of the Ethernet family, sharing the same networking principles and Ethernet naming convention — Gigabit Ethernet (1Gbps) or 10 Gigabit Ethernet (a.k.a 10GE, 10GbE, or 10 GigE).
+While physically different, BASE-T and SFP/+ are parts of the Ethernet family, sharing the same networking principles and Ethernet naming convention — Gigabit Ethernet (1Gbps) or 10 Gigabit Ethernet (a.k.a 10GE, 10GbE, or 10 GigE).

-Generally, you can get an adapter to use a BaseT device with an SFP or SFP+ port.
+Generally, you can get an adapter to connect a BASE-T device to an SFP or SFP+ port.
 Still, in this case, compatibility can be an issue — a particular adapter might only work (well) with the SFP/+ port of certain hardware vendors.

-There are routers and switches that include an RJ45/SFP+ combo port — there are two physical ports but you can use one at a time.
+The BASE-T wiring is more popular thanks to its simple design and flexibility in speed support.
+Some routers and switches have an RJ45/SFP+ combo which includes two physical ports of each type, but you can use one at a time.